Aviation AOG Support in Glasgow

 We collect from manufacturers, repair shops, and warehouses across Glasgow, Edinburgh, and the central belt, then deliver directly to Glasgow Airport, Edinburgh Airport, Prestwick, or any of the UK's 14 commercial airports with air cargo facilities.
 Our network reaches across Scotland's industrial heartland, connecting Clyde-based engineering works, Ayrshire aerospace suppliers, and maintenance facilities throughout the central belt.

-Aviation AOG logistics operates within strict regulatory boundaries that govern component handling, documentation, and airside access.
-Our team maintains full compliance with EASA Part-145 maintenance organisation requirements, CAA UK airside operator authorisation, and traceability protocols under AS9100 aerospace quality standards.
-Every component we handle arrives with complete chain-of-custody documentation and flight-readiness verification.
+Aviation AOG logistics operates within strict regulatory boundaries governed by EASA Part-145 maintenance organisation requirements, CAA UK airport cargo handler operator authorisation, and traceability protocols under AS9100 aerospace quality standards.
+Our team maintains full compliance with these frameworks, ensuring every component arrives with complete chain-of-custody documentation and flight-readiness verification.

 • Glasgow Airport (GLA) — 8 miles southwest of city centre, 15 minutes via M8 southbound